Pennsylvania Telephonic Psychiatric Consultation Service Program (TiPS)

 - An answer to the PCP's question

-- Referral to the team care coordinator to assist the family in accessing local behavioral health services, such as therapy, specialty psychiatry, or neuro-psychological assessment
+- Referral to the team's care coordinators to assist the family in accessing local behavioral health services, such as therapy, specialty psychiatry, or neuro-psychological assessment

 Training and Education

 TiPS teams for each zone are available for training and education based on the needs and desires of the practice.
-These can be brief "brown bag" lunches on specific topics, round table seminars with multiple practices, grand rounds, or case consultations.
+These can be brief "brown bag" lunches or hour long Webinars on specific topics, round table seminars with multiple practices, grand rounds, or case consultations.

 Common topics include: